 We do not carry out any automated decision-making, but we may profile your personal information so that we can communicate with you in a relevant way.
 We do not buy additional information about you from third parties.

 We ensure that there are appropriate technical controls in place to protect your personal details.
-Our network, which is part of Poole Hospital NHS Foundation Trust, is protected and routinely monitored.
+Our network, which is part of University Hospitals Dorset NHS Foundation Trust, is protected and routinely monitored.

 When we use third parties to fulfil a service that requires the processing of your personal information such as mailing houses, we put a contract in place that sets out our expectations and requirements regarding how they manage and dispose of the personal information that they have access to.